The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 speed by a factor of 5 to 10.
 Do not use manual copies unless you're

-working on small ranges; use memcpy(), DMA or
+working on small ranges; use memcpy()

 CpuFastSet()